 Research has found that bromelain helps promote blood circulation and relieve pain caused by inflammation.
 Yes, the stem is not as sweet and edible as the fruit itself, but it is still consumable.
 If you have a juicer, you can cut the pineapple stem and puree it to enjoy its benefits.
 You can also take bromelain in pill form.
 Take it during a gout attack, and hours after the attack to manage the pain.

 Avocados often get mistaken for being a vegetable because they’re not sweet like regular fruit.
 What makes it a true a star is its high fat content.
 It’s one of the fattiest foods on the planet but take note, it’s the good kind of fat.
 It has monounsaturated fatty acid called oleic acid which is a powerful antioxidant that helps fight inflammation.
-It’s also high on potassium which assists with the excretion of uric acid in the body.
+It’s also high on potassium which may assist with the excretion of uric acid in the body.
 And because avocados are so filling, they make you feel full longer making you less likely to binge on unhealthy snacks.
 Avocado is very versatile and can be served in different ways whether as a salad mix, guacamole, toast, or by itself!

-Cantaloupes possess a good variety of vitamins and minerals which can be useful for fighting gout symptoms.
+Cantaloupes possess a good variety of vitamins and minerals which may be useful for fighting gout symptoms.
 It has potassium and vitamin C, and although its antioxidant properties are not as powerful as strawberries or cherries, they’re still a good addition to your diet.
 Remember, you want to have high antioxidant levels in your body.
-Cantaloupes can help boost that allowing you to rid of those free radicals caused by gout flares.
+Cantaloupes may help boost that allowing you to rid of those free radicals caused by gout flares.
 Cantaloupes are low in purines and have a high-water content helping to keep your body hydrated.

-All kinds of grapes can be beneficial for gout.
+All kinds of grapes may be beneficial for gout.
 They contain bioflavonoids, potassium, and vitamin C which help support the immune system and fight all forms of pain caused by arthritis.
 However, grapes are high in purines and sugars, so you want to practice moderation when eating them.
 It can be easy to indulge in a lot since they’re small in size.
 Eat as much as what your palm will allow and that’s it!

 About those High Fructose Fruits

 There is a correlation between high fructose fruits and the incidence of gout symptoms.
-Once metabolized by the body, fructose turns into purines which can elevate uric acid levels.
+Once metabolized by the body, fructose turns into purines which may elevate uric acid levels.
 This is why it’s important to keep track of the fructose content in the fruit you are eating.
-Too much of the sweet fruits will probably be the cause of your gout attack later on.
+Too much of the sweet fruits may be the cause of your gout attack later on.
 Always consume such fruits in moderation.
 Watch your portions and you will still be able to enjoy the benefits, without the risk.

 Fruits to Limit

-It’s true that certain fruits will worsen your gout symptoms.
+It’s true that certain fruits may worsen your gout symptoms.
 The good thing is that it’ll be easy to distinguish which ones do.
 One common denominator is the high oxalate content which is often found in fruit juices.
-When combined with calcium in your kidneys, it can crystallize and form into kidney stones.
+When combined with calcium in your kidneys, it may crystallize and form into kidney stones.
 This is bad news since proper kidney function is required for processing uric acid.